 The project drew on years of engineering and design knowledge, followed up with extensive research and testing.

 The primary structure consists of an innovative combo of post-and-beam construction and built-up CLT floor panels.
-Glue-laminated timber (glulam) beams and columns were chosen for their known structural performance.
+Glued-laminated timber (glulam) beams and columns were chosen for their known structural performance.
 Custom connectors allow the columns to run continuously from the concrete foundation to the roof, eliminating cross-grain bearing.

 The structural concept behind WIDC is called “dry construction,” a technique that virtually eliminates the use of concrete above the foundation.
 That means the custom prefabricated structural wood components used can be easily disassembled and re-purposed at the end of the building’s functional lifespan.